toisin/astro-world/auto-agent/util/add_coding_fields/README.md

 # Description

-Adds a few columns at the end of each row.
+Adds a few ? to the cells for the new columns we added using add_coding_columns.

 ## Usage